 Greek vampires are similar to Classic ones.
 Their level of strength is more variable, from three to ten times normal human, with weaker being commoner.
 They turn into owls rather than bats and tolerate garlic.
 They can also consume normal food and drink, though they still need blood for prana.
 Those who practice glamour are careful to avoid reflecting.
 Magic is not so common among them as among Classic vampires.

 Ancient Egyptian funerary rites were designed to assist the dead to Duat, their Elysian underworld.
-If those rites were particularly botched, or more often maliciously mangled, they sometimes produced a vampire, usually in some degree of mummification.
+If those rites were particularly botched or maliciously mangled, they sometimes produced a vampire, usually in some degree of mummification.

 Egyptian vampires steal prana by sucking breath, leaving the victims with stifling feelings of suffocation or, in the extreme, smothered.
 Cautious or ethical vampires can make do by taking small sips of breath, usually from a wide population of sleepers, who suffer nothing more than a passing stuffiness.
-About a month of steady predation will leave the victim dead of what looks like galloping emphysema.
+If the vampire is unrestrained, about a month of steady predation will leave the victim dead of what looks like galloping emphysema.
 The victim will then arise as another vampire, unless steps are taken.

 These vampires reflect and cast shadows normally, but usually weigh only a few pounds, due to their mummification.
 They have three times the strength and speed of a normal human, and can squeeze through any crack that admits a draft, but only at night.

 Egyptian vampires are repelled by white feathers (the holy symbol of Ma'at, Truth, against which the soul is weighed at judgment), balances, crocodiles, hippopotami, jackals, ibises, and baboons.
 They are not repelled by ankh symbols, but can be distracted with a kind of hungry longing around them, and ankh amulets serve as protection against their breath-sucking.